Luffy-09/Ninja_Quiz/README.md

 # Ninja_Quiz

 Online quiz hosted on website.
-Developed using Javascript.
+Developed using Javascript and HTML
 ![](Quiz.png)